 My attention was recently drawn away from peripheral points of Cardiff’s skyline and towards the more obvious ones.

 But it appears that student accommodation is a less risky strategy for developers.
-That at least is the indication given by the number of towers sprouting from the ground and looming over the city.
+That’s the indication given by the number of towers sprouting from the ground and looming over the city.

 His antipathy is probably not uncommon, because these brash structures are markedly altering the face of Cardiff city centre.
-As you approach Cardiff Bay over the link road and look into the city at its towers, Capital Tower has become crowded by others will soon be usurped by another.
+As you approach Cardiff Bay over the link road and look towards the city and its towers, Capital Tower has become crowded by others will soon be usurped by another.

 “So what?” you might argue.
 This is progress, of a kind.
 If you want the riches that a bustling, vibrant, large student community offers the city, this is going to happen.
-When undergoing serious development as Cardiff continues to, it is in the nature of cities to grow both upwards and outwards.
+When major development continues, cities will expand both upwards and outwards.

 Major residential developments on the outskirts including Plasdwr – Cardiff’s ‘Garden City’ are changing the established face of suburbs.
 With this comes infrastructural challenges of transport, travel, roads.
 Change on such a scale inevitably unsettles people.

 But the revision of Cardiff Bay as a modern hub for entertainment and city living has been successful.
-It feels long established, even though in the grand scheme of things, it really isn’t.
-The key difference of course is that the docklands had ceased to operate on such an industrial level and development across mostly barren wasteland was less likely to rile locals.
+It feels long established now, even though in the grand scheme of things, it really isn’t.
+The key difference of course is that the docklands had ceased to operate on such an industrial level and development across mostly barren wasteland was unlikely to upset locals.

 Managing such glaring change will always raise emotive issues of identity, history and ethics.
-But as with so much in the modern world, if there’s loads of money to be made, there’s a way.
+But as with so much in the modern world, if there’s a lot of money to be made, people will find a way.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.